kvrasuli/dvmn_support_bot/README.md

 ### How to use

-You'll need you own Telegram bot token, VK group token, json file with your google API key and your google cloud project id.
+You'll need your own Telegram bot token, VK group token, json file with your google API key and your google cloud project id.
 Create 4 corresponding environment variables:
 ```
 TELEGRAM_TOKEN='your support bot token'